Hometown roots. Global reach.

-Hometown roots.
-Global reach.As Smithfield Foods is committed to helping feed a world of nearly 8 billion people.
-We are working harder than ever to provide families with wholesome, safe and affordable food with outstanding quality and value.
-We also are working hard to find innovative ways to accomplish that — through new products and processes, while being ever mindful of the impact our operations have on our planet.
-It’s our responsibility...and our promise.
-We're made in the USA and found on tables everywhere.
+At Smithfield Foods, we’re helping to feed a world of nearly 8 billion people.
+We provide families with wholesome, safe and affordable food while finding new and innovative ways to minimize the impact our operations have on the planet.
+It’s our responsibility, and our promise.
+We're made in the USA and found on tables everywhere

 What Drives Us